GowthamKumaresan0/AI-RD-Assignment/README.md

 ## Overview

-This repository contains my solution for the **AI Research & Development Internship Assignment**.
-The objective of this project is to estimate the unknown parameters of a parametric curve from a set of unordered two-dimensional points.
-The implementation focuses on reconstructing the curve and applying numerical optimization techniques to recover the unknown parameters that best fit the given dataset.
+This repository includes my solution for the AI Research & Development Internship Assignment.
+The goal of this project is to determine the unknown parameters of a parametric curve from a collection of unordered two-dimensional points.The implementation is focused on reconstructing the curve and using numerical optimization methods to find the best-fit parameters for the given dataset.

 ---